d1c/Election_Analysis_Challenge/README.md

 ### Audit Results

-Before reviewing each of the election outcomes, below is the end result of the analysis provided to the election commission.
+Before reviewing each of the election outcomes, provided below is the analysis provided to the election commission.

 ![Election Audit Results](/Resources/Election_Analysis.png)

 * Total Votes Cast: 369,711

 * The congressional district for this election includes the three counties shown below with their turnout statistics.
+  * By a large margin, most of the votes were cast in Denver County.

 	| County    | Ballots Cast | Percent of Total |
 	| --------- | ------------ | ---------------- |